dragonflyoss/d7y.io/docs/concepts/task.md

 [00:00:00] [============================================================] 100% (209.63 KiB/s, 0.0s)
 ```

-Access the console and search for tasks by Content for Calculating Task ID. refer to [Search by Content for Calculating Task ID](../advanced-guides/web-console/resource/task.md#search-by-content-for-calculating-task-id).
+Access the console and search for tasks by Content for Calculating Task ID. refer to [search by content for calculating task id](../advanced-guides/web-console/resource/task.md#search-by-content-for-calculating-task-id).